-The following factors contributed to our benefit for credit losses in the second quarter and first half of 2016:
+The following factors contributed to our benefit for credit losses in the third guarter and first nine months of 2016:

-- · Home prices, including distressed property valuations, increased during the second quarter and first half of 2016. - Actual and projected mortgage interest rates declined during the second quarter and first half of 2016.
+- We recognized a benefit for credit losses in the third quarter of 2016 primarily due to an increase in home prices, including distressed property valuations. - We recognized a benefit for credit losses in the first nine months of 2016 primarily due to an increase in home prices, including distressed property valuations and a decline in interest rates.
 As mortgage interest rates decline, we expect an increase in future prepayments on single-family individually impaired loans, including modified loans.
 Higher expected prepayments shorten the expected lives of modified loans, which decreases the impairment relating to concessions provided on these loans and results in a decrease in the provision for credit losses.